thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/reactions/fanfiction/index.md

 ---
+collection: Harrypedia
-title: "Reactions to Fannon and Fan Fiction"
+title: Reactions to Fannon and Fan Fiction
 ---

 There is so much fan fiction out there that even not counting the movies, it is